 The controller supports SAE J1939 CAN interface.
 It is assumed, that the user is familiar with the J1939 group of standards; the terminology from these standards is widely used in this manual.
-Support for CANopen® and other high-level CAN protocols can be available on request.

 2 CONTROLLER ARCHITECTURE

 The controller consists of a set of internal functional blocks, which can be individually programmed and arbitrarily connected together to achieve the required system functionality, see Figure 1.